tomuzca/tomuzca/README.md

 ## Machine Learning | Data Scientist | Industrial Engineer

-I am an enthusiastic data scientist and machine learning engineer with a strong background in industrial engineering.
+I am an industrial engineer with experience in the construction and mass production industry.
-I am fascinated by the ability of data to uncover hidden patterns and insights that can drive better decision-making.
-I enjoy applying my skills to solve real-world problems and make a positive impact.
+The skills I have acquired along this journey are now being utilized to analyze data in the realm of music, encompassing aspects such as concerts, trends, and other related elements

 ## **Technical Skills**